bbaghirzada/RFM-Customer-Segmentation-Analysis/README.md

 4. **RFM Segmentation**:
    - Customers are segmented based on their Recency, Frequency, and Monetary scores.
    - This segmentation helps in identifying high-value customers, at-risk customers, and potential loyalists.
+   - The customer segments and their behavior visualized using Tableau.

 ## SQL Queries